 India was one of the biggest producers and consumers of endosulfan.
 After the toxicity of the pesticide came into limelight because of the precipitating health issues in Kasargod District, Kerala banned it in 2001.
 Later, the Supreme Court banned the manufacture, storage and sale of endosulfan temporarily in May 2011.
 And, by the end of the year, endosulfan was banned permanently.

 Endosulfan as a pesticide has been in the news for more than a decade now because of the horrid effects it has had on people, especially in villages in northern Kerala.
 Many children have been born with extreme birth defects and are living miserable lives.
-It is important to understand the topic from both an environment and a polity viewpoints.
+It is important to understand the topic from both an environment and a current affairs point-of-view.
 This is also a potential area from where essays can be asked in the UPSC exam.